-Goodwill Excel Center's decisions involving persons who have communicable diseases shall be based on current and well-informed medical judgments concerning the disease, the risks of transmitting the illness to others, the symptoms and special circumstances of each person who has a communicable disease, and a careful weighing of the identified risks and the available alternative for responding to a student with a communicable disease.
+Goodwill Excel Center's decisions involving persons who have communicable diseases shall be based on guidance or orders from relevant authorities (including CDC, DC Health, DC Mayor's Office and OSSE), current and well-informed medical judgments concerning the disease, the risks of transmitting the illness to others, the symptoms and special circumstances of each person who has a communicable disease, and a careful weighing of the identified risks and the available alternative for responding to a student with a communicable disease.

 Students should not return to school until 24 hours after the end of a fever of vomiting.
+During a public health emergency, including the Covid-19 public health emergency, more stringent requirements for returning to school after certain illnesses or symptoms may be put in place.